artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 {{< figure src="../assets/k6_cloud.png" caption="Figure 2.6 k6 Cloud test visualization" >}}

 Cloud-based solutions provide real-time visualized results of the test.
 For some solutions this is a built-in feature, whereas other solutions require setup to output results to a third-party tool.
-This provides indication of any performance concerns as they occur during the test.
+Real-time visualization of results provides indication of any performance concerns as they occur during the test.
 Imagine running a 6 hour test without any insight into the results, only to find out that there was an unexpectedly high failure rate within the first thirty minutes.
 Without near real-time result visualization, a user could be wasting potential development time waiting for the tests to complete.

 A major benefit of using a cloud-based solution is the ability to simulate a much larger number of virtual users than could be achieved with a local load testing solution.
 The cloud provider is responsible for provisioning resources based on testing needs.

-{{< figure src="../assets/fig2_7.png" caption="Figure 2.7 Comparison of highest tier cloud-based solutions" >}}
+{{< figure src="../assets/fig2_7.png" caption="Figure 2.7 Comparison of highest tier cloud-based solutions as of April 2022" >}}

 Figure 2.7 is an example of the highest tier monthly subscription offered by the aforementioned cloud providers.
 Many of these solutions also provide a separate breakdown for individual endpoints within a given scenario.
 Other features such as scheduling tests, generating reports, and providing performance insights are common amongst vendors in this space.
 Although the number of virtual users, test duration and data storage differs between solutions, they share a common subscription model that locks users into the tier’s offerings.